 - 2 green onions finely chopped (both white and green parts)

 - 1 teaspoon kosher salt

 - 1/4 teaspoon ground black pepper

 - 8 slices whole wheat sandwich bread

-- Toast the bread, then assemble the sandwiches with bacon, the avocado egg salad, sliced tomatoes and spinach.
+- Toast the bread, then assemble the sandwiches with bacon, avocado egg salad, sliced tomatoes, and spinach.
 Enjoy immediately.

-Leftover avocado egg salad can be refrigerator an airtight container for up to 1 additional day.
-Press a sheet of plastic wrap against the surface to deter browning.
+- TO STORE: Leftover avocado egg salad can be refrigerated in an airtight container for up to 1 additional day.
+To prevent browning, press a sheet of plastic wrap against the surface.

 - TO FREEZE: I do not recommend freezing avocado egg salad.
 When frozen and thawed, hard-boiled eggs tend to become tough and rubbery in texture.